"This is a real community. A little food, a little conversation and a lot of literary substance."

 DeLauné Michel was raised in south Louisiana in a literary family that includes her uncle André Dubus, her cousin André Dubus III, and her cousin James Lee Burke.
 She has worked as an actor in theater, television, and film.

 The first two stories Ms. Michel wrote won recognition by the Thomas Wolf Short Fiction Award, and later work won the Pacificus Foundation Literary Award.
 Her first two novels, Aftermath of Dreaming and The Safety of Secrets, were published by HarperCollins.
 She is currently working on her third novel.
 She is the founding producer of Spoken Interludes, a critically acclaimed literary salon where award-winning, best-selling, and up-coming writers read their own work.
 Ms. Michel created Spoken Interludes in 1996.
 In 2000, Ms. Michel developed Spoken Interludes Next, an outreach writing program for at-risk children.
 Now in it’s twelfth year, the program is in inner-city schools and juvenile institutions in LA and NY, reaching over 450 students a year.
 She also organizes an on-going book drive for a pediatric clinic in Yonkers, NY putting free books into the hands of underprivileged children.
 So far, over 3000 books have distributed to these youth.
-Ms. Michel is the recipient of the Theodore A. Wilson Award for Outstanding Community Service.
+Ms. Michel has been honored with the Theodore Wilson Award for Community Service and by the Hudson Valley Writers Center for her work in advancing literacy.
 She lives in Westchester County, New York with her husband Dan Fried (an owner of H & H Photographers specializing in event photography) and their children.

 | ||André Dubus III with cousin DeLauné Michel|